DLEEMOJ/security-guidance/docs/voluntary-drug-testing-policy-procedures.md

 Following the Cluster 2 department's Drugs and Alcohol Substance Policy, or equivalent, individuals misusing substances are encouraged to discuss this with their line manager and urged to seek expert help and advice at the earliest opportunity.

-Additionally, holders of national security vetting clearance at all levels are expected to show the highest level of honesty, integrity, transparency, openness, and frankness in sharing personal information \(including lifestyle habits, and changes to them\) of security relevance, or when engaging with C2SU.
+Additionally, holders of national security vetting clearance at all levels are expected to show the highest level of honesty, integrity, transparency, openness, and frankness in sharing personal information \(including lifestyle habits, and changes to them\) of security relevance, or when engaging with PSC Operations.
 Dishonesty and intent to mislead or conceal is viewed seriously and influences whether the clearance is kept.

-**All information shared with C2SU is treated in confidence.
+**All information shared with PSC Operations is treated in confidence.
 Support is provided where possible.**

 Self-reporting of any drug misuse is not necessarily considered as automatic grounds for the withdrawal of security clearance.
-C2SU assess everyone on a case-by-case basis.
+PSC Operations assess everyone on a case-by-case basis.
 However, failure to self-report drug misuse which later comes to light via drug testing, or any other means, is likely to lead to security clearance being withdrawn.

-The following contributing factors are considered by C2SU.
+The following contributing factors are considered by PSC Operations.
 This is not an exhaustive list:

 -   The type and quantity of illegal drug usage.
 -   Previous history of the misuse of illegal drugs.